Manushya Mrugam (1980 film)

 Manushya Mrugam is a 1980 Indian Malayalam-language drama film written by Pappanamkodu Lakshmanan, directed by Baby and produced by Thiruppathi Chettiyar under the banner of Evershine.
 The film is a remake of the 1975 Kannada film Daari Tappida Maga.
 It stars Jayan, Jayaprabha, Seema, Jagathy Sreekumar, Kaviyoor Ponnamma, and Jose Prakash.
-Its musical score is by K. J. Joy.
-The film was released on 17 December 1980.
+Its musical score was composed by K. J. Joy.
+It was released on 17 December 1980.

 Premise

-The film tells the story of two twin brothers, who were separated during their childhood.
+The film tells the story of twin brothers, who were separated during childhood.